In this post, I’ve curated 100 fun and productive things to do when bored: Positive boredom busters to fight off boredom in your life forever!

 34. Consider a Digital Detox

-I know that breaking up with your phone when you’re bored sounds counterintuitive but just trust me on this one.
+I know that breaking up with your phone when you’re bored sounds counterintuitive, but trust me on this one.

 Committing to less screen time is one of the best things you can do for yourself, and I’ll tell you why: